loganSQL/SQLDBA/04SQLMonitor/Archive_SQL_Trace_Log.md

-# Archive SQL Trc Logs
+# Archive SQL Default Trace Logs

 By default, SQL default trace is limited 20MB per log file.
 Once the file is filled, SQL Server starts another file.
 Up to 5 files are used (5x20MB=100MB).